Kaare Espolin Johnson

 Kaare Espolin Johnson (March 7, 1907 – August 16, 1994) was a Norwegian artist and illustrator.

 Life and work

-Espolin Johnson was born at the Vasseng farm in Surnadal.
-In 1909, when he was two years old, his family moved to Vadsø, and then moved again to Bodø in 1919.
-In 1927, after spending some time in Horten, Espolin Johnson relocated to Oslo, where he studied at the Norwegian National Academy of Craft and Art Industry and Norwegian National Academy of Fine Arts under Axel Revold and Halfdan Strøm.
+Espolin Johnson was born at the Vasseng farm in Surnadal Municipality.
+In 1909, when he was two years old, his family moved to the town of Vadsø, and then moved again to the town of Bodø in 1919.
+In 1927, after spending some time in the town of Horten, Espolin Johnson relocated to Oslo, where he studied at the Norwegian National Academy of Craft and Art Industry and Norwegian National Academy of Fine Arts under Axel Revold and Halfdan Strøm.
 There he developed a special layering and scraping technique using soot early on in almost exclusively black and white.
 He had poor eyesight, and this technique was very well suited for his limited vision.